Donating brain, spinal cord tissue, pituitary and cerebrospinal fluid for research

 You are probably familiar with organ donations of the heart, kidneys or eyes to sustain the health or even the life of people in need.

-Similarly, the donation of brain, pituitary tissue and cerebrospinal fluid (CSF) for research is a precious and unique gift.
+Similarly, the donation of brain, spinal cord (if applicable), pituitary tissue and cerebrospinal fluid (CSF) for research is a precious and unique gift.
 Scientists can learn and understand more about disease processes when they are able to work on donated tissue.
 Ultimately, we hope that scientific work of this kind will lead to better and more effective treatments and that future generations will benefit from your help.

-There are many diseases affecting the brain.
-These include the various forms of dementia (such as Alzheimer's dementia, multiple infarct dementia and fronto-temporal dementia), and also brain infections, metabolic diseases, psychiatric diseases and tumours.
+There are many diseases that affect the brain.
+These include the various forms of dementia (such as Alzheimer's, Lewy body and fronto-temporal dementia), motor neurone disease, multiple sclerosis, and tumours.

-Medical professionals involved in research and working with patients affected by these diseases need to study the tissue in detail, and this can only be done after death.
-We are therefore asking for donations of brain, the adjacent pituitary tissue and CSF after death from individuals with or without neurological disease.
-As researchers and scientists need to study both brains from people with and without a disease as part of their work we are also asking persons with no neurological disease to donate their brain, pituitary and CSF after death.
+We are therefore asking patients with such diseases to consider donating their brain, spinal cord (if applicable), pituitary tissue, and CSF, after their death.
+As scientists need to study brains from both people with and without disease as part of their research we are also asking people with no neurological disease to donate their brain, spinal cord, pituitary and CSF after death.

-The donation of brain, pituitary tissue and CSF after death is a big decision and needs to be discussed with family and friends.
+The donation of brain, spinal cord (if applicable), pituitary tissue and CSF after death is a big decision and needs to be discussed with family and friends.
 Advice is available from the Cambridge Brain Bank (CBB) research nurse who would be very happy to discuss any concerns or questions you or your family may have.

 The pituitary is a small gland attached to the base of the brain.
 It produces hormones which regulate other hormone producing glands in the body controlling growth and many other processes.
 Pituitary tissue is needed within diagnostic clinical laboratories as well as for research.
 The pituitary gland is easily removed during brain donation.